Rico-febrian/simple-etl-with-luigi/README.md

 - Sales dataset

-  - Create and run Docker Compose with this image to get the sales dataset: [sales-dataset](https://hub.docker.com/r/shandytp/amazon-sales-data-docker-db)
+  - Use Docker Compose with the provided image to get the sales dataset: [sales-dataset](https://hub.docker.com/r/shandytp/amazon-sales-data-docker-db)
-  - Check here to see my docker compose configuration: [sales-docker-compose](https://github.com/Rico-febrian/simple-etl-with-luigi/blob/main/docker-compose-sales-db.yaml)
+  - For the explanation how to run Docker Compose are explain below.

 - Marketing dataset